khalid-hussain/shaheen/chap6.md

 painful it will get.
 Don't be scared.
 Don't hold my hand or else I will have to give you some medicine to make you unconscious."

-Bashir Bin Hassan signaled to his servant and Badr Bin Mughira.
+Bashir Bin Hassan signaled to his servant and Badr bin Mughira.
 Angela yelled and said, "No. No. Don't hold my hands and feet.
 I won't do anything."

 Bashir said, "I initially thought that you were a brave girl.
 Just close your